 BRCC provides library services as a vital part of the educational program of the institution.
-The college library offers students a collection of books in an easily accessible open-shelf arrangement.
+The college library offers students a collection of books, videos, audios, CD roms and on-line databases in an easily accessible openshelf arrangement.
 The library also provides seating space and study space for students.